A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Methods

 The redshift and mass estimates are described by \citet{skelton_3d-hst_2014}.
 For the input redshift in our simulations, we adopt the spectroscopic redshift $z$ from the CANDELS catalog when available, and the photometric redshift otherwise.
-The mass estimates ($M$, in units of $\log_{10}\,(M/M_\odot)$) are derived from fits to the observed SEDs using the {\tt FAST} code \citep{kriek_fast_2018}, and then corrected for overestimation of broad-band flux due to emission-line contamination, following \citet{whitaker_constraining_2014}.
+The mass estimates ($M$, in units of $\log_{10}\,(M/M_\odot)$) are derived from fits to the observed SEDs using the FAST code \citep{kriek_fast_2018}, and then corrected for overestimation of broad-band flux due to emission-line contamination, following \citet{whitaker_constraining_2014}.
 We adopt the SFRs (in units of $(\log_{10}\, M_{\odot}) \, \textrm{yr}^{-1}$) derived from the combined ultraviolet (UV) and NIR flux measurements, as used by \citet{whitaker_constraining_2014}.
 Figure~\ref{fig:allgalaxies} shows the distribution of these galaxies across $z$, $M$, and SFR.
-Finally, we generate photometric magnitudes for each galaxy by integrating the SED of each 3DHST galaxy, multiplied by the transmission functions of the \textit{Roman} bands used in the deep-field survey ($YJHF$).\footnote{See \url{https://roman.gsfc.nasa.gov/science/Roman_Reference_Information.html}} For this purpose we use SED fits generated by the 3DHST team with the {\tt EAZY} code \citep{brammer_eazy_2008}.
+Finally, we generate photometric magnitudes for each galaxy by integrating the SED of each 3DHST galaxy, multiplied by the transmission functions of the \textit{Roman} bands used in the deep-field survey ($YJHF$).\footnote{See \url{https://roman.gsfc.nasa.gov/science/Roman_Reference_Information.html}} For this purpose we use SED fits generated by the 3DHST team with the EAZY code \citep{brammer_eazy_2008}.

-As summarized in Table \ref{tab:galaxy_properties}, the following true object properties are assigned to each simulated galaxy: (1) redshift; (2) sky position in right ascension (RA) and declination (Dec) from the Buzzard catalog; (3) photometric properties (consistent $YJHF$ magnitudes); (4) intrinsic ellipticity components drawn from a Gaussian distribution of width 0.27 (truncated at $\pm0.7$); (5) random rotation angle; (6) ratio of fluxes in each of the three galaxy components: (a) de Vaucouleurs bulge, $f_b$, (b) exponential disk, $f_d$, and (c) star-forming knots (at most 25\% of disk flux), $f_k$ --- created using Galsim's RandomKnots function; (7) stellar-population parameters (mass, SFR).
+As summarized in Table \ref{tab:galaxy_properties}, the following true object properties are assigned to each simulated galaxy: (1) redshift; (2) sky position in right ascension (RA) and declination (Dec) from the Buzzard catalog; (3) photometric properties (consistent $YJHF$ magnitudes); (4) base FWHM size as circular object; (5) intrinsic shape components (defined using the distortion definition $|e| = (a^2-b^2)/(a^2+b^2), \, e_1 = |e| \cos{2\beta}, \, e_2 = |e| \sin{2\beta}$) drawn from a Gaussian distribution of width 0.27 (truncated at $\pm0.7$ to prevent impossible shapes); (6) random rotation angle; (7) ratio of fluxes in each of the three galaxy components: (a) de Vaucouleurs bulge, $f_b$, (b) exponential disk, $f_d$, and (c) star-forming knots (at most 25\% of disk flux), $f_k$ --- created using GalSim's RandomKnots function; (8) stellar-population parameters (mass, SFR).